Lifetime Fitness Jobs | Health Club and Wellness Careers

 • Concierge

 Concierge staff assist with class sign-ups, wellness appointments, and basic tech help inside the club.
-You may also coordinate guest passes, making this a great role for someone who likes multitasking and problem-solving.
+You may also coordinate guest passes.

 Spa, Wellness, and Nutrition